Senator's dramatic demand spurs panel to seek FBI Kavanaugh probe

 Democrats, who have opposed Kavanaugh’s nomination from the outset, had called for an FBI probe, but Republicans and Trump had opposed the move.

-“The Senate Judiciary Committee will request that the administration instruct the FBI to conduct a supplemental FBI background investigation with respect to the nomination of Judge Brett Kavanaugh to be an Associate Justice on the Supreme Court,” the committee said in a statement.
+In a statement, the committee said it would ask the White House to “instruct the FBI to conduct a supplemental FBI background investigation with respect to the nomination.”

-“The supplemental FBI background investigation would be limited to current credible allegations against the nominee and must be completed no later than one week from today,” it added.
+“The supplemental FBI background investigation would be limited to current credible allegations against the nominee and must be completed no later than one week from today,” the committee added.

+Flake said it is up to the FBI to determine what allegations are credible.
+Two other women have accused Kavanaugh of sexual misconduct, allegations he also denied.

 If confirmed, Kavanaugh would consolidate conservative control of the nation’s highest court and advance Trump’s broad effort to shift the American judiciary to the right.